Ipotrick/Daxa/wiki/Tutorial.md

 > Note: the function put into when_true will immediately be called in the conditional function and is not stored anywhere.
 This makes it safe to have reference capture in that lambda in any case.

 As mentioned earlier we have a conditional for the first frame initialization.
-In this conditional, we upload the vertex buffer to the gpu.
+In this conditional, we upload the vertex buffer to the GPU.

 We also see the first task here.
 Each task has a list of used task resources, in this case it is only the vertex buffer.
 It is important to mention the correct access to that resource within the task.